 D-52074 Aachen

-I am a PhD student in the Software Modeling and Verification Group headed by Professor Joost-Pieter Katoen.
-Moreover, I am an associated doctoral researcher in the research training group UnRAVel.
+I am a PhD candidate in the Software Modeling and Verification Group headed by Professor Joost-Pieter Katoen.
+Moreover, I am associated with the research training group UnRAVel.

 Research

-My research focuses on automatic formal analysis of discrete probabilistic systems, both from a theoretical and practical point of view.
+My research focuses on formal verification of probabilistic systems, both from a theoretical and practical point of view.
 More specifically, my research interests include:

 Thesis projects